AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 * `eventType: application.launch or web.webpagedetails.pageViews or commerce.purchases`
     * `Timestamp: <= 2 days before now`

-The descriptor for the re-engagement scenario appears as:
+The descriptor for the abandoned product browse scenario appears as:

 `Include audience who have at least 1 eventType = ProductViews event THEN have at least 1 Any event where (eventType does not equal commerce.productListAdds) and occurs in last 24 hour(s) then after 3 days do not have any Any event where (eventType = application.launch or web.webpagedetails.pageViews or commerce.purchases) and occurs in last 2 day(s).`